BWS Financial Boosts Verso (NYSE:VRS) Price Target to $30.00

-Verso (NYSE:VRS) had its target price lifted by BWS Financial from $25.50 to $30.00 in a research note released on Monday morning, The Fly reports.
+Verso (NYSE:VRS) had its target price upped by BWS Financial from $25.50 to $30.00 in a report issued on Monday morning, Benzinga reports.
 They currently have a strong-buy rating on the basic materials company’s stock.
-BWS Financial also issued estimates for Verso’s Q2 2021 earnings at $0.19 EPS, Q3 2021 earnings at $0.82 EPS and Q4 2021 earnings at $0.57 EPS.

-Separately, Zacks Investment Research downgraded shares of Verso from a buy rating to a hold rating in a research report on Tuesday, March 2nd.
+Separately, Zacks Investment Research lowered shares of Verso from a buy rating to a hold rating in a report on Thursday, May 13th.

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, June 29th.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 29th.
 Stockholders of record on Thursday, June 17th will be issued a dividend of $0.10 per share.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 2.66%.
-The ex-dividend date of this dividend is Wednesday, June 16th.
-Verso’s payout ratio is presently -210.53%.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 2.28%.
+The ex-dividend date is Wednesday, June 16th.
+Verso’s dividend payout ratio (DPR) is presently -210.53%.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in VRS.
-Citigroup Inc. boosted its holdings in Verso by 196.5% in the fourth quarter.
-Citigroup Inc. now owns 6,262 shares of the basic materials company’s stock worth $75,000 after purchasing an additional 4,150 shares during the last quarter.
-Mackenzie Financial Corp grew its holdings in shares of Verso by 24.2% in the fourth quarter.
-Mackenzie Financial Corp now owns 25,650 shares of the basic materials company’s stock worth $308,000 after acquiring an additional 5,000 shares during the period.
-Paragon Associates & Paragon Associates II Joint Venture purchased a new stake in Verso during the fourth quarter valued at $1,771,000.
-Russell Investments Group Ltd. lifted its holdings in Verso by 37.6% in the fourth quarter.
-Russell Investments Group Ltd. now owns 184,747 shares of the basic materials company’s stock valued at $2,218,000 after acquiring an additional 50,443 shares during the period.
-Finally, Wedge Capital Management L L P NC boosted its position in Verso by 137.2% in the fourth quarter.
-Wedge Capital Management L L P NC now owns 156,391 shares of the basic materials company’s stock worth $1,880,000 after purchasing an additional 90,446 shares during the last quarter.
-81.38% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Thompson Siegel & Walmsley LLC lifted its position in Verso by 51.6% during the fourth quarter.
+Thompson Siegel & Walmsley LLC now owns 2,350 shares of the basic materials company’s stock valued at $28,000 after purchasing an additional 800 shares during the period.
+Royal Bank of Canada lifted its position in Verso by 41.3% during the first quarter.
+Royal Bank of Canada now owns 2,568 shares of the basic materials company’s stock valued at $37,000 after purchasing an additional 750 shares during the period.
+Citigroup Inc. lifted its position in Verso by 196.5% during the fourth quarter.
+Citigroup Inc. now owns 6,262 shares of the basic materials company’s stock valued at $75,000 after purchasing an additional 4,150 shares during the period.
+Alpha Paradigm Partners LLC acquired a new position in Verso during the fourth quarter valued at $79,000.
+Finally, UBS Group AG lifted its position in Verso by 26.7% during the first quarter.
+UBS Group AG now owns 10,179 shares of the basic materials company’s stock valued at $149,000 after purchasing an additional 2,146 shares during the period.
+81.38% of the stock is currently owned by hedge funds and other institutional investors.

 Verso Corporation produces and sells coated papers in North America.
 It operates through two segments, Paper and Pulp.
 The company offers coated freesheet and coated groundwood, specialty, packaging, inkjet and digital, supercalendered, and uncoated freesheet papers; and bleached and unbleached market kraft pulp to manufacture printing, writing, and tissue products.